Facu-Sch/GestureAnatomy/README.md

 3. **Load the Scene**
    - In the Project window, navigate to `Assets/Scenes/`
-   - Drag `SampleScene` to the Hierarchy window to replace the default `Untitled` scene
+   - Drag `MainScene` to the Hierarchy window to replace the default `Untitled` scene
    - Or double-click `SampleScene` to open it

 4. **Install Meta XR SDK** (if not already installed)